electron/rfcs/text/0014-ai-prompt-api.md

 ## Unresolved questions

 - Are there parameters that should be passed to the handler?
-[BindAIManager](https://source.chromium.org/chromium/chromium/src/+/main:content/public/browser/content_browser_client.h;l=3151) gets a `BrowserContext` and `base::SupportsUserData`, so I'm not sure what else we could pass along.
+[BindAIManager](https://source.chromium.org/chromium/chromium/src/+/main:content/public/browser/content_browser_client.h;l=3162) gets a `BrowserContext`, `base::SupportsUserData`, `content::RenderFrameHost`.

 ## Future possibilities